Getting diagnosed as an Adult

 Support Organisations for Autism and associated conditions

-There are many organisations who provide excellent support, advice and information for both families, young people and adults on the autism spectrum.
+There are many organisations who provide excellent support, advice and information for autistic people and families

 The website, SpunOut.ie, carries a range of health information for young people, including mental health, sexual health, exam stress and general lifestyle information.
 SpunOut also has an extensive online directory allowing site visitors to search for supports and services in their area.